 A 2010 report by the National Commission on Teaching and America's Future estimated that the nation's school districts spent at least $7.2 billion a year on teacher turnover.
 Increasing teacher retention helps to lower a school district's personnel replacement, recruitment and training costs.
 In a 2017 study from the American Federation of Teachers, poor building conditions were cited as one reason teachers chose to leave.
 Better, greener buildings can ease many of the other stressors inherent in the teaching profession.
 One powerful example of teacher retention comes from Great Seneca Creek Elementary School (LEED Gold) in Germantown, Maryland, which was the first LEED-certified green school in the state.
 Within two years of opening, the school saw zero teacher turnover.

 Not to be overlooked is the opportunity for green buildings to serve as teaching tools that provide real-life examples of concepts being learned in the classroom.
 Teachers at green schools can use their buildings as the basis for project-based, experiential learning.
 Green schools provide a clear opportunity to connect students with curricula in environmental and science, technology, engineering and mathematics (STEM) education, and they can serve as tools for interactive lessons across all subjects.

 For example, math students can track and chart utility cost savings, science students can analyze and compare the difference between eco-friendly and traditional cleaning products, and humanities students can debate the impacts communities have on their environments.
-Every student can benefit from the opportunity for hands-on learning, and demonstrate the interconnectedness of the built environment and natural systems.
+Every student can benefit from the opportunity for hands-on learning that demonstrates the interconnectedness of people, the built environment and natural systems.